-Have you ever wanted to know what your business needs to sell in order to make a profit?
-Are you curious if you’re selling enough product to cover your long-term costs?
-Using a little information you already have on hand, you can easily find out.
-Doing some simple math, you can figure out how many items you need to sell in order to break even and eventually make a profit.
+Do you want to know the amount of goods your business needs to sell to cover all your business costs and make a profit?
+Doing some simple math, you can figure out how many items you need to sell to break even.